spatie/laravel-signal-aware-command/README.md

 #### On the command

-To handle signals on the command itself, all you need to do is to define a method that starts with `on` followed by the name of the signal.
+To handle signals on the command itself, you need to let your command extend `SignalAwareCommand`.
+Next, define a method that starts with `on` followed by the name of the signal.
 Here's an example where the `SIGINT` signal is handled.

 ```php
 use Spatie\SignalAwareCommand\SignalAwareCommand;